helderdaniel/MooshakTools/submissions.md

 POO1920g1p07,POO1920P1G7
 ```

 Rules are applied from top to bottom.
 First row makes all team names uppercase.
 Last 2 row are substitution pairs.
-If found a team name equal to the left colummn it is changed to the name in the right column.
+If found a team name equal to the left column it is changed to the name in the right column.